Linda: | In our culture people often try to chop up time with mathematical precision. It's unnatural. |

 "I'm too busy to think."

-pretending to be in control of my life?
+pretending to be in control of our lives?

 Do "afterwards" or "later"